 Originally, grammar was the study of how a language was constructed, how the individual words are put together to form meaning.
 Then, in time, some people have dubbed themselves to be the grammarian police — grammandos! — and have asserted that writing must follow the rules of grammar rigorously, and, nowadays, we even have grammar software to ensure that our writing is so constructed.
 I disagree with maintaining a rigid grammatical structure.

 I believe that the main purpose of language is to communicate.
 If there is a better way to communicate, then it should be done, even if it breaks the rules of grammar.
 Case in point: writing numbers as actual numbers rather than as words, because numbers can be read much faster when they are written as numbers rather than as words, including the numbers 1 through 10.
 (The only problem with 1 is that it looks like I, depending on the font family of the letters, and my voice recognition software seems to prefer "one" over 1.)
 However, I only use the number 1 when referring to the number, not when it is being used to refer to a person or thing, such as "any one of you".
 I also know that grammandos are not gonna like "gonna" nor the fact that I put the period after the apostrophe.
 (Okay, I only used "gonna" here to make the grammandos cringe a little.)
-I also often write first as 1st and second as 2nd, and so on.
-I don't always write ordinal numbers this way, since I have to consider how people will search for certain topics.
+I also often write first as 1st and second as 2nd, etc. I don't always write ordinal numbers this way, since I have to consider how people will search for certain topics.
 So in those cases where the ordinal number may be part of popular search terms, I will continue to write it out as a word.

 I think language can be improved in many ways to speed comprehension.
 For instance, using mathematical symbols for some words, such as = for equals.
 I don't do this on my site because I believe that too many people would probably have a negative opinion of what would probably look awkward to them.
 However, I believe the awkwardness is only because people are not accustomed to seeing things written that way, but if they were, they would become accustomed to it.
 But I do believe that people would be able to comprehend written words faster if documents were so written.
 It might be worthwhile to have some scientists measure the differences in comprehension speed between a document that used all words and a document that used other common symbols.